lol2302v0/SPC-Util/README.md

-# MF (the author of PvZ2-IZM) say: If you do n’t know su, you ’re equivalent to no modification (sure)
+# MF (the author of PvZ2-IZM) say: If you do n’t know SPCUTIL, you ’re equivalent to no modification (sure)

 # SPC-Util